Universal Paperclips Accessibility Report

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Similar Games With More Accessibility Features for Navigation

-If you want to play Universal Paperclips, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Universal Paperclips, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Universal Paperclips has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 3 accessibility features for Controls in Universal Paperclips which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.